irishcoders/memory-games/README.md

 Git was used as the version control software.
 Commands such as git add ., git status, git commit and git push were used to add, save, stage and push the code to the GitHub repository where the source code is stored.

+### Deployment Process

+1. Set Up a GitHub Repository using [Code Institute Template](https://github.com/Code-Institute-Org/ci-full-template)
+2. Name your Repository
+3. Copy the Repository link and go to [CodeAnywhere](app.codeanywhere.com)
+4. Create a new Workspace in CodeAnywhere and paste your Repository link to set up your IDE

 ### Running the App Locally

 To run the Brain Teaser Games app locally for development and testing purposes, follow these steps: